 Part of the challenge is that the most popular games for adults and children are usually animated.

-That confuses children such as Colin Posat, 5, who regularly searches the iTunes app store and inadvertently has asked his parents to download war games and sexually explicit apps because of their cartoon characters.
+That confuses children such as Berna Erol’s 5-year-old son, who regularly searches the iTunes app store and inadvertently has asked his parents to download war games and sexually explicit apps because of their cartoon characters.

-His mother, Berna Erol, carefully screens apps, won’t give Colin her password and sets clear rules for the kinds of videos he can watch on Netflix over his iPod.
+Erol carefully screens apps, won’t give him her password and sets clear rules for the kinds of videos he can watch on Netflix over his iPod.
 But those precautions haven’t prevented him from trolling the apps store and viewing racy or bloody video descriptions and screen shots.

 “Devices create a very private environment for children.
 They are watching on a small screen, listening through earphones.
 So it is up to parents to be even more vigilant,” Erol said.